tengu-team/layer-telegraf/README.md

 ```sh
 juju deploy cs:~tengu-team/telegraf-1
 ```
-## Supported output plugins
+## Supported output applications
-Output plugins are destinations where Telegraf writes metrics to:
+Output applications are destinations where Telegraf writes metrics to:
 - InfluxDB

 How to add the relation: